tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 nixos$ sudo reboot
 ```

 Note that shutting down from Linux currently does not work at all; you will have to manually hold the power button until the computer shuts off after you've issued the command.
+However, rebooting works properly.

 #### Using NixOS